squeletec/dsl-hell/README.md

 In fact the purpose of the DSL is mostly to collect parameters for use in the target (binding) method.
 The simple API method for which a DSL sentence gets generated, contains keywords as well as the parameters.
 The logic is simple:

-Every parameter in the API will become parameter of the predecessor keyword:
+Every parameter in the API will become a parameter of the predecessor keyword:
 ```java
 void action(@injects @message String message);
 ```
-will generate chain of unparametrized method `injects()` and parametrized method `message(String message)`.
+will generate a chain of unparametrized method `injects()` and parametrized method `message(String message)`.

 In other words parameters are added to the last keyword, until another keyword appears.
-So we can follow single parameter keywords DSL, if we introduce keyword before every parameter:
+So we can follow single parameter keywords DSL, if we introduce a keyword before every parameter:
 ```java
 void action(@entersUsername @Strign username, @andPassword String password, @at String loginPage);
 ```
 that will end up with `entersUsername(String username)`, `andPassword(String password)` and `at(String loginPage)`.

-However we don't need to have only 1 parameter methods in the DSL.
+However, we don't need to have only 1 parameter methods in the DSL.
 Following code:
 ```java
 void action(@schedule Runnable task, @after long value, TimeUnit unit);
 ```